Sponsored Link •

 Robey Pointer: Also, Ruby doesn’t really have good thread support yet.
 It’s getting better, but when we were writing these servers, green threads were the only thing available.
 Green threads don't use the actual operating system’s kernel threads.
 They sort of emulate threads by periodically stopping what they are doing and checking whether another “thread” wants to run.
 So Ruby is emulating threads within a single core or a processor.
 We wanted to run on multi-core servers that don’t have an infinite amount of memory.
 And if you don’t have good threading support, you really need multiple processes.
 And because Ruby’s garbage collector is not quite as good as Java’s, each process uses up a lot of memory.
 We can’t really run very many Ruby daemon processes on a single machine without consuming large amounts of memory.
 Whereas with running things on the JVM we can run many threads in the same heap, and let that one process take all the machine’s memory for its playground.

-what Steve said about typing.
-As our system has grown, a lot of the
+home what Steve said about typing.
+As our system has grown, a lot

-logic in our Ruby system sort of replicates a type system, either
+of the logic in our Ruby system sort of replicates a type system,

-in our unit tests or as validations on models.
-I think it may just
+either in our unit tests or as validations on models.
+I think it

-be a property of large systems in dynamic languages, that
+may just be a property of large systems in dynamic languages,

-eventually you end up rewriting your own type system, and you sort
+that eventually you end up rewriting your own type system, and

-of do it badly.
-You’re checking for null values all over the place.
+you sort of do it badly.
+You’re checking for null values all over

-what we’re expecting.
-If we don’t get that, this is going to
+Because that’s what we’re expecting.
+If we don’t get that, this

 Steve Jenson: We find Ruby and Scala are very complementary.
 We use Ruby, actually specifically Rails, for things that it is very strong at.
 All the front end stuff that it does very well.